Interview with Patricia May Bantug Jurilla

-Books have stories to tell beyond what they are actually saying, outside of their subjects and contents.
-Each stage in the life of a book––its authorship, publication manufacturing, distribution, reception, and survival—involves many persons, interactions, and events all operating amidst the social, cultural, and political currents of their time.
-Book history tells us, for example, why a famous and prolific poet-playwright, nearing death, forbade his children from becoming writers, claiming that it would be better for them to have their hands cut off than to follow in his footsteps; or how an author published his own novels, borrowing money from friends and family, moving to a city where printing was cheaper, deleting large chunks of his manuscript, and how those books eventually inspired a national revolution; or how a presidential decree ignored all international copyright laws, made it legal in a country to pirate foreign books, and made that country quite unpopular with foreign publishers and authors.
-Book history also tells us about the connections to culture and society of incidents such as these.
-I am fascinated by stories of books because there is no lack of drama, comedy, and tragedy in them and because I learn so much from them about creativity, conviction, and ultimately the human condition.
+Books have stories to tell beyond their subjects and contents.
+Each stage in the life of a book—its authorship, publication, distribution, reception, and survival—involves many persons, interactions, and events that exist amid the social, cultural, and political currents of their time.
+Book histories uncover complex human stories and incidents that connect to culture and society.
+For example, the story of why a famous and prolific poet-playwright, nearing death, forbade his children from becoming writers, claiming that it would be better to have their hands cut off than to follow in his footsteps; or the story of how a self-published novelist borrowed money from friends and family and moved to a city where printing was cheaper, yet his books eventually inspired a national revolution; or the story of how one country’s presidential decree ignored all international copyright laws, making it quite unpopular with foreign publishers and authors.
+I am fascinated by stories of books because there is no lack of drama, comedy, and tragedy in them and because I learn so much from them about creativity, conviction, and, ultimately, the human condition.

 How did you get started in your research and how did you come to focus on your current research?

 I traveled a long route to arrive at book history.
-I started in journalism but found that I was not suited to it, and then I moved to literary studies, which I became competent enough in but which I tired of at some point.
-Eventually I found out via the Internet that there is this thing called ‘the History of the Book’, and I quickly recognized that it was the best-of-both-worlds spot that I didn’t know I was looking for, the discipline where my training and experiences in journalism and literary studies could come together and where my wont of feeling and smelling books wouldn’t appear as weird.
-So I did postgraduate studies in book history, reading and studying a lot of books in the process, and became a book historian.
+I started in journalism, but found that I was not suited to it.
+I then moved to literary studies, which I became competent enough in, but which I tired of at some point.
+Eventually, I found out via the Internet that there is this field called ‘the History of the Book.’
+I quickly recognized that it was the best-of-both-worlds spot that I didn’t know I was looking for, the discipline where my training and experiences in journalism and literary studies could come together and where my desire to feel and smell books would not seem odd.
+I began with postgraduate studies in book history, reading and studying countless books in the process, and became a book historian.

-My current research sprang from idly scouring the rare book catalogues of antiquarian booksellers and national libraries, the British Library’s mainly, for fun when I was in postgraduate school.
-I would do random searches on Philippine books and would inevitably get to wondering: how in the world did the books get to where they are?
-Having exhausted the materials from my PhD work and being exhausted by its subject already, I wanted to work on something else and thought that I should finally address the question about the rare old books of the Philippines that has long baffled and fascinated me.
+My current research sprang from idly scouring the rare book catalogues of antiquarian booksellers and national libraries (mainly the British Library) for fun when I was in postgraduate school.
+While doing random searches on Philippine books, I would inevitably get to wondering: how in the world did these books get to where they are?
+Having exhausted the materials from my PhD work and being exhausted by its subject already, I wanted to work on something else and thought that I should finally address the question about the rare old books of the Philippines that had long baffled and fascinated me.

 Have you had any difficulties in putting together the results of your research into a research paper or book?

-Research and writing are never easy for me, but I immensely enjoy doing both maybe precisely because I find them challenging.
-In research, the most common obstacle I come across is the inaccessibility or unavailability of data because records are not always made or preserved well in the Philippines and because Philippine books do not always survive all too well either.
-In writing, my process has a rhythm all its own, one that seems to defy all circadian patterns, so the difficulty for me is finding the time, place, and conditions conducive to letting this rhythm run freely and fully.
+Research and writing are never easy for me, but I immensely enjoy doing both, perhaps precisely because I find them challenging.
+In research, the most common obstacle I come across is the inaccessibility or unavailability of data.
+This is because records are not always made or preserved well in the Philippines and because Philippine books do not always survive all too well either.
+In writing, my process has a rhythm of its own, one that seems to defy all circadian patterns, so the difficulty for me is finding the time, place, and conditions conducive to letting this rhythm run freely and fully.